 How I work as a counsellor

-The first meeting is an assessment session in which we get to know each other and discuss how to proceed with the therapy.
+The first meeting is an initial consultation in which we get to know each other and discuss how to proceed with the therapy.
 In this initial meeting we will talk about practicalities, such as length of therapy, fees and the aim of therapy.
-The initial meeting is a time to explore the main concerns you have at the present moment, and start a process in which we will work together, session by session.
+The initial consultation is a time to explore the main concerns you have at the present moment, and start a process in which we will work together, session by session.

 Once agreed, sessions will be at same time and place every week and each session will last for 50 minutes.